notnithila/tech-cat-training/Capstone/README.md

 - Consider any additional useful transformations or features that can add value to your analysis.
   - Including Data Enrichment
 - <u>Utilization of **external data** such as weather data, traffic data, tourist data, social media posts ..etc</u>
+- In Snowflake, ensure that you create **VIEWs to support your data analytics needs** per the selected use case.
+- Submit an **architecture diagram** of what has been delivered.
+- Propose a **Future State** plan for the next phase, suggesting further enhancements beyond this MVP.
+Each group should outline what can be done, how it can be achieved, and provide a diagram with estimated timelines and effort required.

 ## Deliverables